Linear IgA Bullous Dermatosis and Vaccine Reactions

 Patients who have developed LABD after a vaccine may be eligible for compensation from the federal government.

 First, always get medical attention as soon as possible.
 Then contact a vaccine injury lawyer, like the ones at MCT Law, who can effectively represent you in the Federal Vaccine Court.
-If your Linear IgA Bullous Dermatosis (LABD) was triggered by a vaccine, you may be eligible for compensation.
+If your Linear IgA Bullous Dermatosis (LABD) was triggered by a vaccine, you may be eligible for compensation for your vaccine injury.

 Filing a vaccine injury claim is very complicated.
 But you can hire an attorney to help you get through the process.
 The good news is that you never have to pay legal fees when a vaccine injury lawyer represents you in the Vaccine Injury Compensation program.
 When your case is finished, our Law Firm works with the court to get legal fees and reimbursements paid.
 None of these costs are ever your financial responsibility.
 You never have to share ANY portion of your money for damages with our law firm.